yaoi-ful/yaoi-ful/README.md

 i might have bpd but until i take a proper diagnosis take it with a grain of salt i dont wanna be seen as a self-diagnoser and also i make freaky jokes soo...

-i like varka, columbina, flins and madoka
+i like varka, columbina, flins and madoka and i ship madohomu, flinvarka, sandrina and flineffa

+tbh i just ship my fave characters even if they never spoke to eachother (as long as its not toxic or a proship ofc)

 ---